hackle/blogger/src/raw/plain-state-management.md

 There are various emerging alternatives to `Redux/Sagas`, some promising and others simply trying to abstract over or reorganise the building block.
 (Just to be clear, being an advocate for functional programming, I am not particularly fond of any framework that uses a mutation-based state transition.
 It's backwards!)

 To the very core, a lot of such frameworks / architectures are about managing side effect, which has been an age-old challenge and warranted many solutions or attempts.

+One of the problems with side effect is if managed poorly, it's disastrous for testing, especially integration testing.
+Dependency injection and mocking is a popular, albeit easily abused solution.

-To name one, popular IoC containers / Dependency injectors are to a certain extent a form of managing side effects, by separating interfaces from concrete implementations where side-effects (think DB repository, API facade), which are kept in a container that has registration / injection capacities.
+IoC containers / Dependency injectors does this by separating interfaces from concrete implementations where side-effects (think DB repository, API facade), which are kept in a container that has registration / injection capacities.

-The famous [`Elm` architecture](https://guide.elm-lang.org/architecture/) marked a milestone and passed [inspirations to the likes of `Redux/Sagas`](https://redux.js.org/understanding/history-and-design/prior-art#elm). `Sagas` help keeping side-effect in its own space/level (in the form of generator functions), making it easier to achieve purity for the components.
+The famous [`Elm` architecture](https://guide.elm-lang.org/architecture/) does it differently and marked a milestone and passed [inspirations to the likes of `Redux/Sagas`](https://redux.js.org/understanding/history-and-design/prior-art#elm). `Sagas` help keeping side-effect in its own space/level (in the form of generator functions), making it easier to achieve purity for the components.
+However, any language without the benefits of a type system as sound as that of `Elm` can come across as somewhat lacking or less intuitive / idiomatic.
+For example, using `Action`s with unique `type` identifiers and different types of `payload` is no match to natively supported union types.

 Coincidentally, I also came to learn that in `haskell` there have been a outburst of effect systems (which I never used in anger).
 The main takeaway is encoding side-effects as data types for the application domain to consume, and only interpret the result on the top level.
 Mind you, `Sagas` kind of implements this data-interpretation idea, as generator functions need to be interpreted by the framework.